plun1331/PyPixel/Docs/source/api.rst

     :param clear_cache_after: How often the cache should clear in seconds.
     :type clear_cache_after: Optional[int_]

-    :param validate: Whether or not to validate the provided API Key.
-Defaults to ``True``.
+    :param user_agent: The user agent to use for requests.
+                        This is formatted with your Python version and aiohttp version.
-    :type validate: bool_
+    :type user_agent: Optional[str_]

     .. py:method:: get_player(uuid)